Itera/docker-intro-workshop/dynamic_website/README.md

 # Fetching content from an API

-The goal of this task is to serve a website on `localhost:8080` that fetches some content from an API at `localhost:5000/api/values` and renders the result.
+The goal of this task is to serve a website on `localhost:8080` that fetches some content from an API at `localhost:5000/value` and renders the result.

 ## Website
-We will serve this website the same way as we did for the static website, so you can reuse your Dockerfile from that task. **Note that we have a new index.html file in this task so you need to build a new image that copies the correct file.**
+We can serve the website the same way as we did for the [static website](../static_website), so you can reuse your Dockerfile from that task. **Note that we have a new index.html file in this task so we need to build a new image that copies the correct file.**

 ### Build new image
 ```
-docker build -t dynamic-website .
+docker build --tag dynamic-website .
 ```

 ### Run container